BigglesZX/django-patterns/EnablingUtf8mb4SupportInMySQL.md

 In order to store emojis in MySQL ≥5.5 you need to enable the `utf8mb4` character set for any individual fields that need to support emoji characters.
 This guide assumes you're changing a single field, but the process is the same for multiple fields – just add more `RunSQL` steps in the migration.

 No model changes are necessary, but after creating your field you will need to create a manual migration to run the necessary SQL commands to change the charset.
-You will need to know 1) the name of the table containing the field you want to change, 2) the name of the field, 3) the current type of the field, e.g. `VARCHAR(1000)`.
+You will need to know 1) the name of the table containing the field you want to change, 2) the name of the field, 3) the current type of the field, e.g. `VARCHAR(1000)` and 4) whether the field is currently set to `NOT NULL`.

 ```shell
 $ django-admin makemigrations --empty --name switch_to_utf8mb4_columns yourappname